Arnolds18/tindog/README.md

 # Tindog🐶

-This repo is used for learning how to make a website using Bootsrap
+This repo is used for learning how to make a website using Bootstrap